Tchou/stt/doc/subtyping.md

 ```
 which is kept in the memo table.
 When coming back the second time on `(X, [])`, then
 the algorithm computes `f ()`.
 Since at that moment the correct and final status of
-X is in the memo table, the function returns the correct result for that
+`X` is in the memo table, the function returns the correct result for that
-function.
+type.

 It is unclear whether building these intermediary closures is slower or faster
 than invalidated and re-exploring types.
 Also the code in CDuce is further complicated